IMPROVING YOUR

 long.

-A comma splice refers to the error of placing only a
+splice refers to the error of placing only

 connecting word such as and, but, or because. e.g.,